whatrocks/blag/pages/my-new-old-apple-macintosh-se30-computer.md

 I hit the jackpot with my first reach out.

 Soon, I delivered him my machine.
-Almost immediately, I started receiving regular text updates about my Mac: before-and-after cleaning photos, absurb RAM upgrade options, etc. He also sent along pictures throughout the restoration, which were like little treats for me.
+Almost immediately, I started receiving regular text updates about my Mac: before-and-after cleaning photos, absurd RAM upgrade options, etc. He also sent along pictures throughout the restoration, which were like little treats for me.
 I knew my Mac was in capable, caring hands.
 When I finally picked it up two weeks later, my little cutie had changed, a lot.

 ## Why this computer is super cool

 In addition to giving it a nice once-over (no retrobrite, just some wiping), removing the PRAM battery, swapping out the capacitors, my "dealer" also offered to upgrade my machine's RAM (which started out as a measly 1MB).
-Going to 4 MB seemed like a good idea, but he also offered going further... to the absolute max possible in this machine: a whopping 128MB, which would also require an upgraded ROM chip.
+Going to 4 MB seemed like a good idea (and the max stock RAM was 8 MB), but he also offered going further... to the absolute max possible in this machine: a whopping 128MB, which would also require an upgraded ROM chip.

 "Go for it," I said.